 Flu and Pneumovax Clinics

 In accordance with the Department of Health Guidelines we recommend an annual influenza vaccination and a ‘once only’ pneumovax vaccination for patients over 65, or those with chronic diseases such as diabetes, chronic heart, lung or kidney disease.
 The vaccination is available in the autumn and if you fall into the categories at risk, you will be invited to attend a special clinic.
+If eligible, you may also be able to receive a shingles vaccination at these clinics.

 Chronic Disease Management